We open around May 1, if the snow is gone, and close around October 15 when you can usually still get around

 TV in room?

 Si!
 Por su puesto.

-(Yes Shari, We have Ooma, so, as long as you don't chat with your mistress in Argentina for two hours, we even encourage friends to use the phone on us.
+(Yes, we have Ooma, so, as long as you don't chat with your mistress in California for two hours, we even encourage friends to use the phone.
 Cell phones might not work here.)